Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Worms may be diagnosed in the laboratory from a fresh stool (poo) sample.

-What is worm infection in humans?
+What is a worm infection in humans?

-In Australia, worms that may infect people include:
+Other worms that can infect people include:

 - tapeworms